-- 1. VS does not mention any "transitional views" or "hidden views", such as are found in Extended Virtual Synchrony [24] or the specification of Dolev et al [12].
-Each processor always has a well-defined view of the group membership, and all recipients of a message share the view that the sender had when the message was sent. - 2.
-VS does not require that a processor learn of all the views of which it is a member. - 3.
-VS does not require any relationship among the membership of concurrent views held by different processors.
-Stronger specifications demand that these views be either disjoint or identical [5], or either disjoint or subsets [4]. - 4.
-VS does not require consensus on whether a message is delivered.
-Many other specifications for group communication, including [4, 5, 12, 15, 24], insist on delivery at every processor in the intersection of the current view and a successor view.
-We allow each member to receive a different subset of the messages associated with the view; however, each member must receive a prefix of a common total order of the messages of that view. - 5.
-The "safe" indication is separate from the message delivery event.
-In Transis, Totem and Horus [11, 25, 27], delivery can be delayed until the lower layer at each site has the message (though it might not yet have delivered it).
+- 5. The "safe" indication is separate from the message delivery event.
+In Transis, Totem and Horus [22, 46, 49], delivery can be delayed until the lower layer at each site has the message (though it might not yet have delivered it).
 Thus in these systems, safe delivery means that every other member is guaranteed to also provide safe delivery or crash.
-A simple "coordinated attack" argument (as in Chapter 5 of [20]) shows that in a partitionable system, this notion of safe delivery is incompatible with having all recipients in exactly the same view as the sender.
+A simple "coordinated attack" argument (as in Chapter 5 of [38]) shows that in a partitionable system, this notion of safe delivery is incompatible with having all recipients in exactly the same view as the sender.
 In contrast, our service delivers a message before it is safe and later provides a notification once delivery has happened at all other group members. - 6.
 There are no liveness requirements that apply to all executions.
-Instead, we follow the "timed asynchronous model" of Cristian [8] and make conditional claims for timely delivery only in certain executions where the processors and links behave well. - 7.
+Instead, we follow the "timed asynchronous model" of Cristian [17] and make conditional claims for timely delivery only in certain executions where the processors and links behave well. - 7.
 VS does not require that every view change have a cause; in contrast, some specifications require that the removal of a member that was in the previous view must be due to a failure of that member, or of a link to it.
-We allow arbitrary view changes during periods when the underlying network is unstable, however the conditional performance and fault-tolerance property of VS shows that once the communication stabilizes to a consistently partitioned system, process views must quickly converge to match that partioning.
+We allow arbitrary view changes during periods when the underlying network is unstable, however the conditional performance and fault-tolerance property of VS shows that once the communication stabilizes to a consistently partitioned system, process views must quickly converge to match that partitioning.

-The differences represented by points 2, 4 and 6 mean that our VS service is not subject to the impossibility results that afflict some group communication specifications [5, 7].
+The differences represented by points 2 and 6 mean that our VS service is not subject to the impossibility results that afflict some group communication specifications [9, 14].

-Although VS is weaker in several respects than most considered in the literature, we demonstrate that it is strong enough to be useful, by showing, in Section 5, how an interesting and useful algorithm can run on top of it.
-This algorithm is based on data replication algorithms developed by Amir, Dolev, Keidar, Melliar-Smith and Moser [18, 1].
+Although VS is weaker in several respects than most services considered in the literature, we demonstrate that it is strong enough to be useful, by showing, in Section 5, how an interesting and useful algorithm can run on top of it.
+This algorithm is based on data replication algorithms developed by Amir, Dolev, Keidar, Melliar-Smith and Moser [35, 36, 3].
 These previous algorithms implement a fault-tolerant shared memory by sending modification operations to each replica through a group communication service based on Extended Virtual Synchrony, and carrying out a state-exchange protocol when partition components merge.
-Our algorithm, which we call VSto TO, can be seen as a more abstract form of both previous ones, separated from the specific use for data replication.
-We present the algorithm using I/O automata [21, 20].